Enfield Town, Enfield

 Of the properties that survive, the finest group is the collection of Georgian and early Victorian houses in Gentleman’s Row.
 Pearsons department store, founded in 1903, moved into its present premises on the site of Enfield manor house in 1928.

 The most visible change in the modern era has been the construction of the 12-storey Tower Point in the late 1960s.
 The block was radically revamped in 2005 and converted from office to residential use.
-A shopping mall called Palace Exchange opened in 2006, and Pearsons has been enlarged to connect with it.
+A shopping mall called Palace Exchange opened in 2006, and Pearsons was enlarged to connect with it.

 The Town ward is the most upmarket part of the Enfield district, where adults with degrees outnumber those with no qualifications and households with two cars outnumber those with none.